Soul

 3. Connect via MCP

-Agents can connect to the soul using the MCP server binary.
+Agents can connect to the soul using demarkus-mcp.
 Add this to your .mcp.json:

 {